Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Theoretical framework

 \ytableausetup{centertableaux}

 Since they are in essence duals (of codimension-2) to the widely used barred SME coefficients of linearised gravity, it is possible to map between them using \cite{Kostelecky:2016kfm}

 and similarly for $\hat{q}^{\mu\rho\nu\sigma}$ and $\hat{k}^{\mu\rho\nu\sigma}$.
-Therefore, a single component of a hatted operator represents a specific {\it combination} of barred coefficients with associated partial derivatives, which together make up irreducible pieces of the hatted potentials.
+Therefore, a single component of a hatted operator represents a specific {\it combination} of barred coefficients with associated partial derivatives, which together make up irreducible pieces of the hatted operators.

 The Euler-Lagrange equations read

 where $\tau^{\mu\nu}$ is the matter stress-energy tensor and $G_L^{\mu\nu}$ is the linearised Einstein tensor

 and $M^{\mu\nu\rho\sigma}$ is